PrivSec-Law/privseclaw.info/content/privacy.md

 ## Contact

-If you have any questions, concerns, or requests regarding this privacy policy, please contact me, Luke Crofton Arbuthnot, at [privseclaw@pm](mailto:privseclaw@pm.me).
+If you have any questions, concerns, or requests regarding this privacy policy, please contact me, Luke Crofton Arbuthnot, at [privseclaw@pm.me](mailto:privseclaw@pm.me).

 ## Changes to This Policy